Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 Kansas vs. TCU Betting Trends

-- Kansas has covered five times in 13 chances against the spread this season.
+- Kansas has won five games against the spread this season, while failing to cover or pushing eight times.

-- So far this season, five out of the Jayhawks' 13 games have gone over the point total.
+- In the Jayhawks' 13 games this season, the combined scoring has gone over the point total five times.

-- TCU has won seven games against the spread this year, while failing to cover six times.

-- The Horned Frogs and their opponents have combined to hit the over six out of 13 times this season.

 Kansas Futures Odds